 PhonicBooks® publishes three different series of readers for beginners that can be used in about kindergarten through third grade.
+The first two series have two sets of readers while the third series has only one set.
 The readers are designed to catch the interest of children, so they feature large, full-color illustrations, many of which take up most of the page as in children’s picture books.
 Each set of readers focuses on specific phonetic concepts while incorporating some sight words.
-They should be useful for reading practice alongside most phonics-based reading programs.
+These readers should be useful for reading practice alongside most phonics-based reading programs.
 PhonicBooks also publishes multiple series of readers for older students, called Catch-Up Readers, that I review separately.

-Each set of readers has a companion workbook.
-The workbooks are optional, but they help reinforce the concepts covered within each set of readers.
+Each set of readers has an optional companion workbook.
+The companion workbooks help reinforce the concepts covered within each set of readers.

-The first set or readers begins with consonant-vowel-consonant (CVC) words, such as sat, bat, and nut.
-It includes words that end with double consonants, such as buzz, doll, and kiss.
+The first set of readers begins with consonant-vowel-consonant (CVC) words, such as sat, bat, and nut, and it includes words that end with double consonants, such as buzz, doll, and kiss.
 The second set introduces CVCC words, such as land, junk, and lift.
 Readers in the second set use words that include phonograms, such as th, wh, and qu.

-The second set available in this series has 12 readers that feature words that include two-vowel phonograms such as ai, ee, oo, oi, and ea as well as other phonograms such as igh, aw, and ar.
+The second set in this series has 12 readers.
+This set features words that include two-vowel phonograms such as ai, ee, oo, oi, and ea as well as other phonograms such as igh, aw, and ar.
 Children will be reading words such as mail, tree, oil, groan, wood, and night.